Overview

 Adding Manual Replications

-If you want to create a replication for certain use cases (for example, move only a subset of the source table data to the target table) or specify different column attributes and names for your target table, you can add a replication manually or edit an existing replication.
+To create a replication for certain use cases (for example, move only a subset of the source table data to the target table) or specify different column attributes and names for your target table, you can add a replication manually or edit an existing replication.

 To add a manual replication: